ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 #### Run Jest

-1. A file `App.test.tsx` is created by create-react-app to test `App.tsx`.
+1. A file `App.test.tsx` is created automatically by create-react-app to test `App.tsx`.
 For each file `file.tsc` under test, we can create a file `file.test.tsx`
 2. In the Terminal window, use 'npm t' to run the tests

 #### Troubleshooting

+It may happen that get an error when running 'npm t'.

 #### Red, Green, Refactor in Jest